git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 Bash, ZSH and so on can add a lot of cool and practical features, but they're not portable, unfortunately.

-Recent versions of MacOS include ZSH by default.
+Recent versions of macOS include ZSH by default.
 Linux distributions typically require you to install it via package manager and installs it to `/usr/bin/zsh`.
 BSD systems build it via the port system, [`pkg(8)`](https://www.freebsd.org/cgi/man.cgi?query=pkg&apropos=0&sektion=0&manpath=FreeBSD+10.3-RELEASE+and+Ports&arch=default&format=html) on FreeBSD or [`pkg_add(1)`](http://man.openbsd.org/pkg_add.1) on OpenBSD